vindarel/lisp-journey/content/pythonVSlisp.md

 - some success stories: http://lisp-lang.org/success/ Aircraft analysis suits, Missile defense, ICAD, music composition, algebra systems, bulk importer for PostgreSQL, grammar checking, 3D editor, knowledge graphs,…
 - did you know that [pgloader](https://tapoueh.org/blog/2014/05/why-is-pgloader-so-much-faster/) was re-written from Python to Common Lisp? (for a x30 speed gain, among other benefits)
 - CL was [used in a spacecraft](https://www.youtube.com/watch?v=_gZK0tW8EhQ&feature=youtu.be&t=4175) (and the REPL was used to debug the system live from the earth)
-- some companies still use and pick CL: https://github.com/azzamsa/awesome-lisp-companies
+- some companies still use and pick CL: https://github.com/azzamsa/awesome-lisp-companies, companies provide professional support ([Platform.sh](https://platform.sh/)).
 - reddit v1 was written in CL!
 JavaScript was written in CL!
 - CL was number 2 on the Tiobe index for years in the 80s!